ScottWorks/React-Redux-Auth0/README.md

 #### Views

-- User List ...displays potential friends
+- ListContainer ...displays potential friends
   - `users` ...array of users with shape of `{id, user_data, isFriend}`
   - `onUserClick(id: number)` ...callback to invoke when user is clicked
-- Friend List ...displays friends
+- FriendsContainer ...displays friends
   - `friends` ...array of friends with shape of `{id, user_data, isFriend}`
   - `onUserClick(id: number)` ...callback to invoke when user is clicked
 - Person ...a person that is displayed in either the user or friend lists.